mozilla/data-docs/src/cookbooks/bigquery/access.md

   - project name will be provided for you when your account is provisioned.

 Once configured, you can now use the `bq` command-line client.
-The following example which lists the tables and views in a BigQuery dataset:
+The following example lists the tables and views in a BigQuery dataset:

 ```bash
 bq ls moz-fx-data-derived-datasets:telemetry